smnookin/smnookin.github.io/_posts/2014-10-14-your-filename.md

 ---

 ![](http://media.nbcwashington.com/images/1200*675/student-college-depressed.jpg)
 At MIT, we like to do things the hard way.
 We work hard.
 We play hard.
-Everything is hard.This also applies to how we deal with mental health.
-We do it the hard way because, as a student body, we don’t do it at all.
+Everything is hard.
+This also applies to how we deal with mental health.
+We do it the hard way because, as a student body, we often don't deal with our mental health at all.

 MIT has one of the most extensive Mental Health care facilities on a university campus, yet, no one seems willing to take advantage of it.
 If they do, most people certainly do not talk about it.
 After the most recent suicide, I have read angry letters about what MIT as an administration could have done better, but to be honest, I don’t think the main problem lies there.
 It lies in the mentality of the student body.